-Purgatory Resort near Durango in Colorado’s southwest corner has a totally free Power Kids season lift pass good at Purgatory and seven other resorts as well as Spider Mountain Bike Park in Burnet, Texas.
-Reserve by calling 800-525-0892.
+Purgatory Resort near Durango in Colorado’s southwest corner has a free Power Kids season lift pass for kids 12 and under, no other purchase needed.
+The Power Kids pass is also good at seven other resorts, as well as Spider Mountain Bike Park in Burnet, Texas.
+Reserve by calling 970-247-9000.

 North Carolina resorts